Video Games Don’t Cause Terrorism

-Blaming acts of real-world violence on video games is nothing but an unscientific distraction from what we already know can cause them.
+Blaming acts of real-world violence on video games is an outplayed, tired, unscientific and irresponsible distraction from the very real causes of terrorism.

 Video games are a convenient scapegoat; something people easily draw as an obvious link.
-The simplistic idea that players become desensitised to in-game violence and are therefore more likely to carry out violence in the real world, as a result, is an easy one to accept at face value.
+There is this simplistic idea that players become desensitised to in-game violence and are therefore more likely to carry out violence in the real world.
+It is simple to accept at face value.

-On the ABC yesterday, in the wake of the Christchurch terrorist attack, Home Affairs Minister Peter Dutton called for further discussion of a link between video games and violence.
-But the impacts of games on real-life behaviour has been discussed and analysed for more than 20 years, especially following mass shootings.
+On the ABC, in the wake of the Christchurch terrorist attack, Home Affairs Minister Peter Dutton called for further discussion of a link between video games and violence.
+This call is ignorant to the fact that the impacts of games on real-life behaviour have been discussed and analysed for more than 20 years, especially following mass shootings.

 Video Games Do Not Cause Violence